Marge the Lumberjill: Plot

 At Springfield Elementary, the children perform dramatic scenes they have written based on TV shows and YouTube videos.
 Lisa performs a scene based on her own family, starring herself.
 Database plays Bart, Ralph plays Homer, Sam plays Marge, and Kearney plays Maggie.
-The Simpsons feel uncomfortable as to how others see them from.
+The Simpsons feel uncomfortable as to how others see them.
 Marge in particular feels self-conscious for being perceived as boring.
 To change these perceptions, Marge tries to do a funny sermon at the First Church of Springfield, but fails.

 Going back home, lightning strikes and fells a tree onto the family car.
 The next day, Homer starts chopping down the trunk but soon goes to sleep on his hammock, so Marge starts chopping it herself.
-An impressed Patty invites her lumberjill friend Paula to watch her doing the job; Paula proceeds to coach Marge and invites her to become a lumberjill in the woods.
+An impressed Patty invites her "lumberjill" friend Paula to watch her doing the job; Paula proceeds to coach Marge and invites her to become a lumberjill in the woods.

-Marge eventually takes up timbersports, and takes part in a team with Paula in the Springfield Timbersports Pro-am, which they win against other men.
+Marge eventually takes up timbersports, and joins a team with Paula in the Springfield Timbersports Pro-am, which they win against other men.
 At this moment, Patty tells Homer that Paula is a lesbian; making Homer fear that Paula will try to steal Marge away from him.
-Paula eventually asks Marge to become her partner by training for a month in Portland, Oregon and she accepts, amplifying Homer's concerns.
+Paula eventually asks Marge to become her partner, and train for a month with her in Portland, Oregon and she accepts, amplifying Homer's concerns.

-One month later, Homer and the kids go to Portland to bring her back, but find her getting acquainted in the house with Paula and unsure of coming back the next day after the competition, the Grizzly Timbersports Northwest Championship.
-They win and Paula tells Homer that she is not romantically interested in Marge; she has a wife who is a ribbon dancer in the Olympics and they have a child of their own.
+One month later, Homer and the kids go to Portland to watch Marge and Paula in the Grizzly Timbersports Northwest Championship, and to bring Marge back home.
+When they arrive, they find her getting acquainted in the house with Paula and feeling unsure of going back to Springfield.
+The next day, Marge and Paula win the championship.
+Paula tells Homer that she is not romantically interested in Marge; she has a wife who is a ribbon dancer in the Olympics, and they have a child of their own.
 She also assures Homer that she and Marge are just good friends and that Marge is welcome to come back to train with her anytime.
-Grateful, Homer offers his sperm to her if she decides to have another kid, to which she promises to think about it.
-She then coaches Homer to offer to give Marge a ride home to Springfield.
+Grateful, Homer offers his sperm to her if she decides to have another kid, to which she says he's in the top three.

-In the final scene, Homer buys Maggie a toy chainsaw so she could develop an interest in lumberjacking in the future.
+In the final scene back in Springfield, Homer buys Maggie a toy chainsaw so she could develop an interest in lumberjacking in the future.
 However, she gets scared by it as soon as she tries it.

+Production

+This episode marked the first time Sherri and Terri and Martin Prince was voiced by Grey Griffin following the death of Russi Taylor on July 26, 2019.
+Taylor would be featured one more time as the voice of Martin in "Thanksgiving of Horror".

 Reception

+Viewing figures

+Leading out of an NFL doubleheader, the episode earned a 1.8 rating with a 8 share and was watched by 5.00 million viewers. which was the most watched show on Fox that night.